3.2 Orthodontic Interventions

 - Frenectomy – removal of tissue that prevents the normal position of teeth, tongue, (or prosthetic)

 - Luxate – surgical dislocation or displacement of a tooth from the alveolus to assist in eruption

 - Transplant – surgical removal of a tooth from one location to another

-Orthodontic Intervention procedures require the Aseptic Technique protocols and are usually performed under IV sedation.
+Orthodontic Intervention procedures require the Aseptic Technique protocols with the exception of Bollard Plates (this procedure requires Sterile Technique).
+Orthodontic interventions and are usually performed under Sedation.

 Barriers (light handle, etc)

 – cautery (cut)